opensearch-project/documentation-website/_security/access-control/permissions.md

 - indices:monitor/upgrade

-## REST Permissions
+## Rest Permissions

 These permissions apply to rest APIs to control access to the endpoints.
-Granting access to any of these will allow access to change the crucial operational components of security plugin.
+Granting access to any of these will allow access to change the crucial operational components of Security plugin.
 NOTE: Allowing access to these endpoints can trigger operational changes in the cluster.
 Proceed with caution.

 - restapi:admin/actiongroups